Bears predictions: Week 4 vs rival Packers

 Bears, 19-17

 The wrong team wins on Thursday nights.
-This year, the Rams are the only favored team to win on a Thursday, and they didn’t cover the spread.
+So far this year, the Rams were the only favored team to win on a Thursday, and they didn’t cover the spread.
 The Patriots (-8 ½) lost by 15 and the Bengals (-6) lost by 4.
 The trend continues this week, believe it or not.
 Season: 2-1.

 MARK POTASH